| important dates & deadlines |

 The criteria used to classify and rank applicants are:

-- Cumulative Undergraduate GPA
+- Cumulative and Major Undergraduate GPA

-- Cumulative Graduate GPA
+- Cumulative and Major Graduate GPA

 - Academic record (course content)